Get salary accounts for your team See benefits

 If you use your credit card to make a purchase of Rs.
 5,000 on 19th October, then this amount will be the unbilled amount that will be included in next month’s credit card statement that will be generated on 18th November.
 If you spent Rs.
 50,000 instead of Rs.
 5,000 on 19th October and want to convert it into Equated Monthly Instalments (EMI), you must do it within 20 days of making the purchase.
 Otherwise, the entire amount will be included in next month’s statement.
 However, if you convert it into an EMI of three months, with a monthly instalment of Rs 16,973, then only this amount will be included in your next month’s bill and will be considered as the unbilled amount.
 The next two instalments will be due in the respective months.

 You can always check your unbilled amount or credit card spending before your statement is generated.
 By doing so, you will know how much credit you have utilized and how much is left over for the month.
-Following are some of the ways through which you can check your unbilled amount before your monthly billing cycle ends.
+Following are some of the ways to check Unbilled Amount in Credit Card before your monthly billing cycle ends.

 You can check your unbilled amount through your bank or credit card issuer’s net banking portal.
 To check the unbilled amount, login to your net banking account, go to the ‘Cards’ section, and click on ‘Credit Cards’.
 Select your card to check the unbilled amount, available credit balance, total credit limit, billing date, and last credit card statement.